Ursa

 Status

 🌱 Early bootstrap.
-Implementation tracked in the Linear Ursa project.
+M2 is raw catalog + raw byte access only.
+Implementation is tracked in the Linear Ursa project.

 Phasing (mirrors the Linear project milestones):